Small Group · Starting Summer 2026

 future cohorts

-new cohorts run a few times a year. fill out the application and note that you're interested in a future round — i'll reach out personally when the next one opens.
+cohorts run a few times a year. apply and note you're interested in a future round. i'll reach out personally when the next one opens.

 Join the Waitlist →